KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      + Make a Pull Request: Notify the maintainer or the mailing list that you have pushed a change by making a pull request.

      The Yocto Project provides two scripts that conveniently let you generate and send pull requests to the Yocto Project.
 These scripts are create-pull-request and send-pull-request.
-You can find these scripts in the scripts directory within the Source Directory (e.g. ~/poky/scripts).
+You can find these scripts in the scripts directory within the Source Directory (例如 ~/poky/scripts).

      Using these scripts correctly formats the requests without introducing any whitespace or HTML formatting.
 The maintainer that receives your patches either directly or through the mailing list needs to be able to save and apply them directly from your emails.
 Using these scripts is the preferred method for sending patches.